alanshlam/HoneyNet/README.md

 <img src="./screenshot/usa_tpot2.jpg" alt="usa_tpot" width="1000">
 <img src="./screenshot/aus_tpot2.jpg" alt="aus_tpot" width="1000">

+### LLM-based Honeypots Deployment
+LLM-based honeypots, such as T-Pot's Galah and Beelzebub, enhance honeypot deployment by leveraging advanced language models like gemma3 to intelligently analyze and respond to attacker interactions, thereby improving threat detection and data collection.
+The data collected from this LLM-based honeypot demonstrates their effectiveness, capturing a range of malicious activities, including attempts to access sensitive files like `/.env` and `/.git/config`, which expose API keys and database URLs, and reconnaissance efforts via commands like `uname`, `nproc`, and `nvidia-smi` to gather system and network details.
+By mimicking realistic server responses and dynamically interpreting attacker inputs, LLM-based honeypots provide richer insights into attack patterns, enabling better identification of vulnerabilities and more robust cybersecurity strategies.

+# LLM-Based Honeypot Introduction

+LLM-based honeypots, such as T-Pot's Galah and Beelzebub, enhance honeypot deployment by leveraging advanced language models like gemma3:4b to intelligently analyze and respond to attacker interactions, thereby improving threat detection and data collection.
+The uploaded log data demonstrates their effectiveness, capturing a range of malicious activities, including attempts to access sensitive files like `/.env` and `/.git/config`, which expose API keys and database URLs, and reconnaissance efforts via commands like `uname`, `nproc`, and `nvidia-smi` to gather system and network details.
+By mimicking realistic server responses and dynamically interpreting attacker inputs, LLM-based honeypots provide richer insights into attack patterns, enabling better identification of vulnerabilities and more robust cybersecurity strategies.

 ### T-Pot Honeypot Deployment

 We have deployed the T-Pot honeypot on a cloud platform to collect malware files and monitor hacker activities.
 The following screenshot provides an overview of the [top 10 attacks](./data/Honeypot%20Attacks%20-%20Top%2010.csv), [attack map](./screenshot/Attack_Map_Dynamic.jpg), [attackers' source IP](./data/Attacker%20Source%20IP%20-%20Top%2010.csv), [Attacks by Country and Port](./data/Attacks%20by%20Country%20and%20Port.csv),  [attackers' OS distribution](./data/P0f%20OS%20Distribution.csv), [attackers by country](./data/Attacks%20by%20Country.csv), [username](./data/Username%20Tagcloud.csv) and [password](./data/Password%20Tagcloud.csv) tag cloud, [attackers' autonomous systems (AS)](./data/Attacker%20AS_N%20-%20Top%2010.csv), [detected Common Vulnerabilities and Exposures (CVE)](./data/Suricata%20CVE%20-%20Top%2010.csv), and [Suricata IDS alerts](./data/Suricata%20Alert%20Signature%20-%20Top%2010.csv) over the past 4 weeks.